goluckyryan/FSUDAQ/README.md

 This is a DAQ for 1st gen CAEN digitizer for

-- V1725, V17255S, V1230 with PHA and PSD firmware.
+- x725, x725S, x730 with PHA and PSD firmware.
 - V1740 with QDC firmware

 It has scope (updated every half-sec), allow full control of the digitizer (except LVDS), and allow saving waveform.

 It can be connected to InfluxDB v1.8+ and Elog.

 Each channel has it own 1D histogram.
-It will not be filled by default, but can enable it in the "Online 1D histgram" panel.
+It will not be filled by default, but can enable it in the "Online Histgrams" panel.
 The binning of each histogram will be saved under the raw data path as singleSpectaSetting.txt

 ## Wiki
 https://fsunuc.physics.fsu.edu/wiki/index.php/CAEN_digitizer

-## Online analyzer
+# Online analyzer
 A Multi-builder (event builder that can build event across multiple digitizer) is made.
 It has normal event building code and also a backward event building code that build events from the latest data up to certain amont of event.

 A 1-D and 2-D histogram is avalible.
 In the 2-D histogram, graphical cuts can be created and rename.